Davy Jones (Pirates of the Caribbean): Conception and creation

 Before officially casting Bill Nighy, producers also met Jim Broadbent, Iain Glen and Richard E. Grant for the role.
+Other actors considered for the role included Christopher Walken and Ian McShane, with the latter being cast later as Blackbeard in Pirates of the Caribbean: On Stranger Tides.

 Like the entire crew of the Flying Dutchman (except "Bootstrap Bill"), Davy Jones' physical appearance is completely computer-generated.
 Nighy's performance was recorded using motion capture during filming on the set, with Nighy wearing several markers in both a grey suit and his face, rather than in a studio during post-production.
 Nighy wore make-up around his eyes, since the original plan was to use his real eyes in the digital character if necessary to get the proper lighting.
 In addition, he also wore make-up on his lips and around his mouth, to assist in the motion capture of his character's Scottish accent.
 Davy Jones briefly appears as a human for a single scene in the third film, played by Nighy in costume.
 Several reviewers have in fact mistakenly identified Nighy as wearing prosthetic makeup or a latex mask due to the computer-generated character's photorealism.

 Design and appearance

 The physique of Davy Jones and the other crew of the Flying Dutchman was designed by the films' producers to be a mixture of various aquatic flora and fauna features.
 In the third film, Tia Dalma reveals it is the fate of the captain and crew of the Dutchman should they fail or abandon their duties on board.

-Jones' most striking feature is his cephalopod-like head: prehensile octopus-like appendages give the illusion of a thick beard, a prominent sac bulges from under his barnacle-encrusted tricorne, and he breathes through a siphon located on the left side of his face in the place of nasal features.
-Jones has a crustacean-style claw for his left arm, a long tentacle in place of the index finger on his right hand, and the right leg of a crab (resembling a pegleg).
+Jones has prehensile octopus-like appendages resembling a beard, a prominent sac on his head, and a siphon in place of his nose.
+Additionally, he has a crustacean-style claw for his left arm, a long tentacle in place of the index finger on his right hand, and the right leg of a crab (resembling a pegleg).
 It is revealed in the bonus features of the Special Edition DVD that Jones' skin color was partly inspired by a coffee-stained styrofoam cup which was then scanned into ILM's computers to be used as such.

-Jones speaks with a clearly distinguishable, albeit thick, Scottish accent that is slightly altered to account for his lack of a nose, and presumably, a nasal cavity and/or sinuses.
+Jones speaks with a distinguishable, thick Scottish accent.
 Originally, director Gore Verbinski wanted Jones to be Dutch, as he is the captain of the "Dutch-man".
 Nighy however responded, "I don't do Dutch.
 So I decided on Scottish."
 Nighy later revealed that the Scottish sitcom Still Game influenced his choice of accent, stating: "I had to find an accent no one else had.
 Although Alex Norton is Scottish, mine was slightly different.
 We wanted something that was distinctive and authoritative...I have seen Still Game and I am a fan.
 The sort of extremity of the accent was inspired in that area."